Article updated on 6 September 2021 by Cvetelin Vasilev

-Quantum technology could change the way we think about healthcare and medical data, and even the way we view our biology.
+Quantum technology could change how we think about healthcare and medical data, even how we view our biology.
 Several cell processes occur at the nanoscale, in the domain of atoms and subatomic particles - the realm of quantum.
 At this scale, matter ceases to behave according to the laws of classical physics and instead starts displaying unique and often counterintuitive properties of quantum mechanics.

-Scientists hope to utilize these unusual properties to develop medical tools, diagnostics, and treatments which are incredibly precise and ultra-personalized, tools which will ultimately improve and lengthen lives.
-Using quantum mechanics in medicine could allow for the detection of disease in the early stages, or different risks of disease before they manifest themselves.
+Scientists hope to utilize these unusual properties to develop medical tools, diagnostics, and treatments that are incredibly precise and ultra-personalized, tools that will ultimately improve and lengthen lives.
+Using quantum mechanics in medicine could provide disease detection in the early stages or highlight risks of disease before they manifest themselves.

-A bio-barcode assay, a relatively new method developed by scientists, could improve disease screening and treatment.
-Employing gold nanoparticles, it can detect biomarkers in the blood which can be visualized using MRI machines and have unique quantum properties which enable them to attach to disease-fighting cells.
+Bio-barcode assays, a relatively new method developed by scientists, could improve disease screening and treatment.
+Gold nanoparticles are employed to detect biomarkers in the blood and can be visualized using MRI machines; their unique quantum properties enable them to attach to disease-fighting cells.

 Smaller is Better

-Quantum physics has the potential to transform medicine and healthcare; by studying and utilizing matter on the small scale, scientists may have the ability to make healthcare quicker and less painful.
-Furthermore, it could pave the way for more personalized medicine by making use of the strange quirks of matter at the nanoscale.
+Quantum physics has the potential to transform medicine and healthcare; by studying and utilizing small-scale matter, scientists may have the ability to make healthcare quicker and less painful.
+Furthermore, it could pave the way for more personalized medicine.

 University College London.
 (2020) New quantum technology could help diagnose and treat heart condition [Online] ScienceDaily.
 Available at: https://www.sciencedaily.com/releases/2020/03/200331130059.htm [Accessed on 27 August 2021].